Sledmine/forge/README.md

 If for some reason you can't use [Mercury](https://github.com/Sledmine/Mercury) to bundle the project, you can use [luacc](https://github.com/mihacooper/luacc), this is the bundle implementation used in [Mercury](https://github.com/Sledmine/Mercury) for modular lua projects.

+Forge tagset is not available to the public yet, it will be available here later somewhere.

 Also as now the project is using [Invader](https://github.com/SnowyMouse/invader) as part of the building tools due to extended file limits size, some modifications for SAPP are needed in order to bring support for these invader expanded maps.
-Some more nfo about this later.
+Some more info about this will be added later in the future.

 # Long way to Forge